 Fluoride has been raising some questions lately.
-Should municipal water be fluoridated?
+Should tap water be fluoridated?
 How much fluoride is too much?
 According to the American Dental Association (ADA), this naturally found mineral can prevent cavities by at least 25% in both children and adults and even repair teeth in the early stages of tooth decay.
-While tap water is your first line of defense, if your tap water doesn't have added fluoride, talk to your dentist to find out how you'd benefit from other sources.
+While tap water is your first line of defence, if your tap water doesn't have added fluoride, talk to your dentist to find out how you'd benefit from other sources.

 Fluoride in tap water

 According to the ADA, widespread water fluoridation is the single most effective public health measure to prevent tooth decay.

-The ADA supports the fluoridation of community water based on over 70 years of research and proven an optimal level of fluoride in the community water is safe and effective.
-They discredit claims against fluoridation as "pseudo-scientific literature."
+The ADA supports the fluoridation of community water based on over 70 years of research, which has proven an optimal level of fluoride in community water is safe and effective.
+They discredit claims against fluoridation as "pseudo-scientific literature".
 Instead, they recommend that all community water contain the optimal amount of 0.7 ppm (part per million) of fluoride.
 This amount of fluoride translates to an optimal amount for the prevention of tooth decay.

-You can check the level of fluoride in your municipal water by contacting your local water supplier.
+You can check the level of fluoride in your tap water by contacting your local water supplier.
 If your water comes from a well, you will need to have it professionally tested.
 If your water contains less than one ppm of fluoride, discuss your options with your dentist.

 Finding ways to make sure you are getting the amount of fluoride you need in your drinking water, or supplementing your fluoride, is easy as there are several alternative sources.

 Using fluoride toothpaste